Maikuolan/Common/_docs/Cache.md

 $Connected = $Instance->connect(); // Boolean.
 ```

-The `Using` member is populated by the `connect` method, and describes which caching mechanism `connect` was able to successfully connect to (i.e., which caching mechanism the instance should be "using" for any subsequent calls to any instance methods, e.g., to get or set cache items).
-The `Using` member is exposed as public, in case it could be useful to the implementation, but shouldn't be tampered with, because it's needed by most class methods to function correctly. *Possible values: "APCu", "Memcached", "Redis", "PDO", "FF" for flatfile caching, or an empty string when not using any supported caching mechanism, using just an internal array of cache items instead.*
+The `Using` property is populated by the `connect` method, and describes which caching mechanism `connect` was able to successfully connect to (i.e., which caching mechanism the instance should be "using" for any subsequent calls to any instance methods, e.g., to get or set cache items).
+The `Using` property is exposed as public, in case it could be useful to the implementation, but shouldn't be tampered with, because it's needed by most class methods to function correctly. *Possible values: "APCu", "Memcached", "Redis", "PDO", "FF" for flatfile caching, or an empty string when not using any supported caching mechanism, using just an internal array of cache items instead.*

 ```PHP
 $Using = $Instance->Using(); // String.